 When patients are seen for their cataract examination it will be determined if they are candidates for this exciting and advanced blade-free technology.

 Does laser cataract surgery assist in giving better vision after surgery?

-Astigmatism is irregularity in the shape of the surface of the eye that causes blurring of images.
-While astigmatism can be corrected with glasses, for those who wish to see well without glasses, correction of astigmatism at the time of surgery is important.
+Astigmatism is an irregularity in the shape of the surface of the eye that causes blurring of images.
+While astigmatism can be corrected with glasses, for those who wish to see well without glasses, the correction of astigmatism at the time of surgery is important.
 For larger amounts of astigmatism, this can be done with special lens implants (Toric IOLs).
-The real-time imaging built into the laser allows for more precise placement of the astigmatism correcting lens implants.
+The real-time imaging built into the laser allows for more precise placement of astigmatism correcting lens implants.
 For smaller amounts of astigmatism, incisions in the cornea can be used instead of Toric IOLs.
 Traditionally performed using hand-held blades, these correcting incisions can now be performed using the laser.
-This produces more precise astigmatism correction, and therefore lesser dependence on glasses postoperatively.
+This produces more precise astigmatism correction and therefore lesser dependence on glasses postoperatively.

 Benefits of laser cataract surgery?